Tyleresch/edusalary-university-salary-explorer/README.md

 ## 🤝 Contribute

-EduSalary is open to suggestions and contributions.
+EduSalary is open to contributors!
-Feel free to fork this repo, submit pull requests, or open issues.

----

-> Made with ❤️ to support transparency in education.
+If you have ideas, corrections, or improvements, submit a PR or open an issue.

-> Powered by open data.
-Hosted on Google Cloud.
+> Built with ❤️ for transparency.
+Powered by open records and public data.